mega-calibrator/GUI-for-apple-studio-17-ADC/README.md

 # GUI-for-apple-studio-17-ADC
-Fully utilize your clear apple studio display on modern Windows!
+This program allows for full utilization of a clear apple studio display on modern Windows.

 <div align="center">